carbon-language/carbon-lang/docs/design/README.md

 ### Generic type equality and `observe` declarations

-Determining whether two types must be equal in a generic context is in general undecidable, as
+Determining whether two types must be equal in a checked-generic context is in general undecidable, as
 [has been shown in Swift](https://forums.swift.org/t/swift-type-checking-is-undecidable/39024).

 To make compilation fast, the Carbon compiler will limit its search to a depth